natinusala/borealis/README.md

 Controller and TV oriented UI library for PC and Nintendo Switch (libnx).

+WIP - See the Projects tab to follow the journey towards a stable version!

 - Mimicks the Nintendo Switch system UI, but can also be used to make anything else painlessly
 - Hardware acceleration and vector graphics with automatic scaling for TV usage (powered by nanovg)
 - Can be ported to new platforms and graphics APIs by providing a nanovg implementation